beginning of content

 How is avoidant personality disorder diagnosed?

 A psychiatrist or clinical psychologist can find out if you have AVPD.
-They will get to know you over time.
+They will talk to you and ask questions about how you:

 How is avoidant personality disorder treated?